 Ayan gave her life to Jesus in 2015 after her believing sister privately told her about Jesus beginning in 2009.
 Ayan kept her new faith secret but her transformed character, withdrawal from Islamic activities, and increasing closeness to her Muslim-background believing sister raised suspicions among her family members.

 After her family discovered she had, indeed, converted to Christianity, they threatened to stop her education and marry her off.
 Though they allowed her to continue with her education, they denied any access to her Christian sister.
 Throughout 2017, her family held her in solitary confinement.
-In November, Ayan finished high school, but as often is the case in Somalia and many other countries where persecution comes from the Muslim tribe, she was forced to attend daily classes under an Islamic teacher to become a teacher in a madrassa (Islamic school).
+In November, Ayan finished high school, but despite being a follower of Christianity in Somalia and many other countries where persecution comes from the Muslim tribe, she was forced to attend daily classes under an Islamic teacher to become a teacher in a madrassa (Islamic school).

 A few weeks ago on Sunday, January 7, Ayan’s family members forced her to undergo an Islamic blood ceremony where they sacrificed a goat, followed by sheikhs bodily surrounding her, aggressively speaking Quranic verses and spells over her.
 They also tied some amulets, or good luck charms, around her wrist–pieces she later threw them away.